BUILTNYU/transit-flow-estimation/static/README.md

 ## Descriptions
 This program is designed to estimate/predict transit flow based on hsitory measurement (count) data at stops.
-The assignment model is from:
+The assignment model is based on the classic work:
 Spiess, H. and Florian, M., 1989.
 Optimal strategies: a new assignment model for transit networks.
 Transportation Research Part B: Methodological, 23(2), pp.83-102.

 ## How to Run